Back To Top

 Battery life is shorter than other models and not enough to straighten curly/coily hair from scratch

-If you’re on the hunt for a compact styler, at just 22cm long and with a slim. coordinating-colour case, the Unplugged is the most portable of the best ghd straighteners.
-The accompanying charger is pretty small, too, so you won’t have to sacrifice much space in your hand luggage to take both on your travels.
-This compactness does, however, mean the plates are smaller, so we couldn't straighten particularly big sections of hair at once.
-However, it only took our tester a few passes through a section to get it completely straight.
+If you seek a compact styler, the Unplugged is the most portable of the best ghd straighteners, measuring just 22cm long and with a slim, coordinating-colour case Its charger is pretty small, too, so you won’t have to sacrifice much space in your hand luggage to take both on your travels.
+This compactness does, however, mean the plates are smaller, so I couldn't straighten particularly big sections of hair at once.
+However, it only took me a few passes through a section to get it completely straight.

-As well as mains power, this model also features USB-C connectivity, meaning it can even be charged from some laptops.
-It's truly been designed for on-the-go use; you’re never left wondering how much battery is left thanks to the handy display on its handle.
-However, we found a full charge only lasted around 20 minutes, a definite downside as it's slightly less than average for cordless straighteners.
-Unless you know you can style all of your hair within that time, or if yours isn’t very long or curly, these straighteners are probably best for quick touch-ups over a full styling session.
-But for portability they're a winning choice and get reliably smooth results, making them a great all-rounder – which is why, on balance, the ghd Unplugged is our overall best pick.
+As well mains power, this model also comes with USB-C connectivity, meaning it can even be charged from some laptops.
+It's truly been optimised for on-the-go use; you’re never left wondering how much battery is left thanks to the handy display on its handle.
+However, I found a full charge only lasted around 20 minutes, a definite downside as it's this is even less than average for cordless straighteners.
+Unless you know you can style all of your hair in that time, perhaps because it isn't particularly long or curly, these straighteners are probably better for quick touch-ups.
+But for portability, they're the winner, plus they get reliably smooth results.
+This is why, on balance, the ghd Unplugged is my overall best pick.

 Read our ghd Unplugged review for a more detailed guide to this styler